magic-wormhole/magic-wormhole/docs/ecosystem.rst

 Notes:
 - the Rust implementation v1 file-transfer doesn't support text-messages, or directory transfer (although it will produce a tarball and send it, that is not automatically unpacked on the other side)
-- there are two parts to the Haskell implementation: a library, and the file-transfer CLI client.
+- there are two parts to the Haskell implementation: a library, and `a Haskell file-transfer CLI client <https://github.com/LeastAuthority/wormhole-client>`_

 End User / Client Applications